Bantu peoples of South Africa: Democratic dispensation

-A non-racial system franchise known as Cape Qualified Franchise was adhered to from year 1853 in the Cape Colony and the early years of the Cape Province which was later gradually restricted, and eventually abolished, under various National Party and United Party governments.
-It qualified practice of a local system of multi-racial suffrage.
-The early Cape constitution which later became known as the Cape Liberal tradition.
+A non-racial franchise, the Cape Qualified Franchise, operated in the Cape Colony from 1853 and in the early years of the Cape Province, before being gradually restricted and eventually abolished under successive National Party and United Party governments.
+It exemplified the local tradition of multi-racial suffrage that later became known as the Cape liberal tradition.
+As the Cape's political system was weakened, this tradition survived as a liberal opposition to apartheid, and its non-racial values informed the political culture of the African National Congress and ultimately the post-apartheid Constitution.